 About

-Daniella DeVinter is an Anglo-Danish writer, filmmaker, and academic with an unhealthy interest in stories of sickness and obsession.
+Daniella DeVinter is an Anglo-Danish writer, filmmaker, and scholar with an unhealthy interest in stories about sickness and obsession.

 She’s neurodivergent and chronically ill, with a chronic sense of humour that helps her make sense of her badly behaved body by telling bad jokes, good stories, and making films.

 Daniella was born in 1995 in Whitechapel, a delightful district of London once frequented by the serial killer, Jack the Ripper.
-She spent her childhood between the East End, Denmark, Hampshire, and Cheshire, before heading to Oxford for a degree in German—becoming the first in her family to go to university.
+She spent her childhood between the East End, Denmark, Hampshire, and Cheshire, before heading to Oxford for a degree in German, and becoming the first in her family to go to university.

 She graduated with the highest grades in her year, the best results in the languages faculty, and an impressive collection of medical diagnoses.
 It was during her degree that her health took a dramatic and plot-twisty turn, but this was also when she came across a filmmaker named Fassbinder, who’s stuck by her bedside ever since.